luizamarnet/bigFive-personalityTest/README.md

 The dataset used for this project comes from:

 - **[https://openpsychometrics.org/_rawdata/](https://openpsychometrics.org/_rawdata/)**, and Contains responses to the Big Five Inventory items.
+- Go to the previous link and download the file: **IPIP-FFM-data-8Nov2018.zip**

 ---